Assess and continuously monitor your supply chain against ESG criteria

 Governance deals with a company’s management, executive pay, audits and internal controls, and shareholder rights.

 As more governments consider ESG regulations, and customers expect sound ESG practices, now is the time to consider how your third parties stack up.
-The Prevalent Third-Party Risk Management Platform includes capabilities to assess third parties against a number of ESG topics, and correlate the findings with continuous external monitoring into vendor practices.
+The Prevalent Third-Party Risk Management Platform includes a dedicated ESG risk assessment that covers a wide range of topics.
+The platform also correlates assessment results with continuous external monitoring of vendor practices, making it easy to streamline and simplify your ESG reporting and compliance initiatives.

-Ensure that all suppliers are meeting your ESG requirements for business operations
+Ensure that all suppliers are meeting your corporate ESG compliance requirements for business operations

 Minimize business disruptions with continuous visibility into each vendor’s ESG reputation and track record